 B. An applicant for admission to MTSU will be considered enrolled and counted as a student when:

-1. all fees have been paid in cash; or
+1. all assessed fees have been paid (unless otherwise noted in policy); or

 C. An applicant may not be enrolled as a student until all past due debts and obligations incurred in prior academic terms, of whatever nature, have been paid.

 1. Enrollment will be allowed when the outstanding obligation is two hundred dollars ($200.00) or less for currently enrolled students.

 2. Diplomas, transcripts, certificates of credit, or grade reports will continue to be withheld until the student involved has satisfied all debts or obligations of one hundred dollars ($100.00) or more, or the debts or obligations meet the criteria established in T.C.A. § 49-7-166.
 See Policy 646 Collection of Accounts Receivable.

 3. All outstanding debts and obligations must be fully satisfied by the 14th day purge of the semester in which enrollment with outstanding debt was allowed.